h8moss/website_updates/README.md

 ## Setting up a cron job

-It is important to know that this script will only check if you run it (it is also set up to only check once a day at most less time is WIP!), which means you would have to run it mannually each time .
+It is important to know that this script will only check if you run it (it is also set up to only check once a day at most less time is WIP!), which means you would have to run it manually each time .
 In order to avoid this, you should set up this script to run automatically, this section explains how to do so

 ### Windows